archetype-org/golem-proposal/README.md

 # Milestones (Grab Bag Style)

-The loam proposal is slightly non-standard.
 Rather than proposing a single specific piece of software with sequential milestones, this document describes a "grab bag" of useful developer tools that can be built in any order or even in parallel.
 We are consolidating them here for ease of review, as well as to show how they are loosely united under a common initiative.

 Given that, this list of milestones is not in a strict order but rather a suggested order.
-We try to note the few strict dependencies where possible
+We do still note the few strict dependencies where they are known in advance.

 ### clack — N Stars